-Undergraduates in Human Development and Learning (HDL) combine academic coursework with fieldwork in Chicago communities to become experts in understanding human well-being and development, with a special focus on individuals from diverse backgrounds and environments.
+The Human Development and Learning (HDL) major, housed in the Department of Educational Psychology, combines academic coursework with fieldwork in Chicago communities.
+The program allows students to become experts in understanding human well-being and development, with a special focus on individuals from diverse backgrounds and environments.

 Whether you are interested in working with young children, adolescents, or adults, the BA in Human Development and Learning will prepare you for a career where you can guide people's growth and education.